Stewart Grand Prix: 1997

 Rubens Barrichello at the 1997 Canadian Grand Prix.
 The tartan livery indicates Stewart's origins in Scotland.

 The first car, named the Stewart SF01 was launched on 19 December 1996.
 With factory backing from Ford as well as free engines, Stewart Grand Prix entered the 1997 Australian Grand Prix with drivers Rubens Barrichello and Jan Magnussen.
-The only success of their first year came at the rain-affected where Barrichello finished second.
+The only success of their first year came at the rain-affected where Barrichello finished an impressive second.
 Magnussen in the second car finished just outside the points in seventh after losing his front wing at the chicane.
-Elsewhere, the cars were consistent midfield runners and Barrichello was often in a position to challenge for points.
+Elsewhere, the cars were consistent midfield runners, and Barrichello was often in a position to challenge for points, before misfortune struck.
 Stewart's reliability was poor, as the Ford Zetec-R V10 engine installed in the SF01 chassis proved to be powerful, yet extremely fragile.
 This restricted the team to just eight classified finishes out of a possible thirty-four.
 Stewart finished the season in ninth place in the constructors' championship with six points, ahead of other established teams like Tyrrell and Minardi.

 1998

 Rubens Barrichello at the 1998 Spanish Grand Prix, where he went on to score the team's first points finish of the season.

 For the next year, the team developed the Stewart SF02, hoping to improve results and score regular points as well as some more podiums.
 However it turned out that 1998 was also a struggle for the team, with neither driver able to step onto the podium.
-Indeed, even points were hard to come by.
-The first came at the hands of Barrichello in Spain with a fifth place finish.
+Indeed, even points were hard to come by, as the car proved to be underdeveloped and thus uncompetitive.
+The first points finish came at the hands of Barrichello in Spain where he finished fifth, fending off a charging Jacques Villeneuve.
 The only highlight of the season came two rounds later with a double points finish in Canada where Barrichello and Magnussen finished fifth and sixth respectively.
+The car's reliability was still poor, but slightly improved from the previous season.
 After a number of poor drives, Magnussen was replaced mid season by Dutchman Jos Verstappen from the French Grand Prix onward.
 Ironically it was the race after Magnussen scored his first and only world championship point.
 Both drivers did not score any more points for the rest of the season.
-Despite this and scoring one point less than the year before, Stewart finished the season eighth in the constructors' championship, one place better than in 1997.
+Despite this and scoring one point less than the year before, Stewart finished the season eighth in the constructors' championship, this time also beating Prost.

 In the end the driver change did not make a great difference as Verstappen also struggled with the car.
 Unhappy with the team, Verstappen left Stewart at the end of the season and was replaced by Johnny Herbert for the next year.

-At the end of the 1998 season, technical director Alan Jenkins left Stewart Grand Prix, and was replaced by Jordan's Gary Anderson.
+Technical director Alan Jenkins also left Stewart, and was replaced by Jordan's Gary Anderson.